ksqlDB Quick Start

 different query types.
 Note that exact data output may vary because

-of the randomness of the data generation.
+of the randomness of the data generation.sql

 SELECT * from users_original emit changes limit 5;